-Abheek Singhi – Senior Partner and Director, The Boston Consulting Group
+Abheek Singhi – Senior Partner & Managing Director Asia-Pacific Leader, Consumer and Retail Practice The Boston Consulting Group

 Leadership project/venture: Building Scalable Vocational Homes for Homeless Kids

 Abheek’s project aims to address two specific requirements – provide a safe environment for homeless orphans / runaway kids and equip them with vocational skills that will enable them to earn a livelihood when they leave the home.
 Abheek is working with a Jaipur based NGO, i-India, which runs some conventional child shelters.
 So far the pilot has been working in one 'home' near Jaipur city.
 The intention is to create employment opportunities in the area of handicrafts and basic computer literacy.
 The scalability on the handicrafts side seems to be high and the NGO is planning to open a retail counter where the handicrafts could be sold to tourists.
 The BPO services model needs to be revisited.
 Abheek is thinking about adding retail operations training or basic handyman skills to the program.

 Aditya Vikram R Somani – Chairman, Everest Tech.